Go Back Email Link

 Instructions

-• Roasting the meat and vegetables is optional, you can just add everything to your stock pot, and omit the tomato paste
+• Roasting the meat and vegetables is optional, but it is my preferred method because it adds an extra layer of flavor.
+If you skip this step, simply add everything directly to the stockpot and omit the tomato paste.

 Tried this recipe?Let us know how it was!